symfony/symfony-docs/quick_tour/the_architecture.rst

 Odds are that your application will depend on third-party libraries.
 Those should be stored in the ``vendor/`` directory and managed by Composer.
-This directory already contains the Symfony libraries, the SwiftMailer library, the Doctrine ORM, the Twig templating system, and some other third party libraries and bundles.
+This directory already contains the Symfony libraries, the SwiftMailer library, the Doctrine ORM, the Twig templating system and some other third party libraries and bundles.

 Understanding the Cache and Logs